 If we believe we know where the carpenter ant nest is, we will do our best to treat it directly with an insecticide dust or aerosol.
 This is often easier to say than to do, but don’t worry, even if we are unable to score a direct hit on the nest; we will absolutely resolve your carpenter ant problem.
 In every case, we will treat the exterior of your home to protect it from carpenter ants that might be coming from the outside.
 In addition to exterior treatment, we may perform some treatment indoors in areas where ants have been seen or those areas that are historically susceptible, such as near doors, plumbing fixtures or where there is evidence of moisture.
 In modern pest management the idea is to use the least amount of insecticide necessary to perform the job effectively.

-A one-time carpenter ant service is warrantied through March 31st of the following year.
-At that time you will have the option of extending your warranty with our CAPS(carpenter ant prevention service).
-The price is only about half the cost of the original service and extends your warranty for another year.
-It is a great value!
+A one-time carpenter ant service is warrantied for 90 days after date of service.
+The following year, if you have another treatment, this also comes with a 90 day warranty which can be extended another 90 days.
 Or, if you find that you have the need for pest elimination services for bees or mice, etc. at other times of year, your carpenter ant service can be the initial service of a Braman MultiPest Plan.

 If you believe you have carpenter ants, contact Braman immediately.